On Efficient Noncommutative Polynomial Factorization via Higman Linearization: Abstract

 In this paper we study the problem of efficiently factorizing polynomials in the free noncommutative ring $\F\angle{x_1,x_2,\ldots,x_n}$ of polynomials in noncommuting variables $x_1,x_2,\ldots,x_n$ over the field $\F$.
 We obtain the following result:

-\begin{itemize} \item[] Given a noncommutative arithmetic formula of size $s$ computing a noncommutative polynomial $f\in\F\angle{x_1,x_2,\ldots,x_n}$ as input, where $\F=\F_q$ is a finite field, we give a randomized algorithm that runs in time polynomial in $s, n$ and $\log_2q$ that computes a factorization of $f$ as a product $f=f_1f_2\cdots f_r$, where each $f_i$ is an irreducible polynomial that is output as a noncommutative algebraic branching program.
+\begin{itemize} \item[] Given a noncommutative algebraic branching program\footnote{This strengthens the main result in earlier versions of this paper where the algorithm was only for noncommutative arithmetic formulas.} of size $s$ computing a noncommutative polynomial $f\in\F\angle{x_1,x_2,\ldots,x_n}$ as input, where $\F=\F_q$ is a finite field, we give a randomized algorithm that runs in time polynomial in $s, n$ and $\log_2q$ that computes a factorization of $f$ as a product $f=f_1f_2\cdots f_r$, where each $f_i$ is an irreducible polynomial that is output as a noncommutative algebraic branching program.

-\item[] The algorithm works by first transforming $f$ into a linear matrix $L$ using Higman's linearization of polynomials.
+\item[] The algorithm works by first transforming the given algebraic branching program computing $f$ into a linear matrix $L$ using Higman's linearization of polynomials.
 We then factorize the linear matrix $L$ and recover the factorization of $f$.
 We use basic elements from Cohn's theory of free ideals rings combined with Ronyai's randomized polynomial-time algorithm for computing invariant subspaces of a collection of matrices over finite fields. \end{itemize}

 \textbf{Keywords: Noncommutative Polynomials, Arithmetic Circuits, Factorization, Identity testing.}